Primordial non-Gaussianities with weak lensing: Information on non-linear scales in the Ulagam full-sky simulations: constraints from weak lensing

 We now present the Fisher information on PNGs as probed by the weak lensing fields.
 In \S \ref{sec:StatisticsDep}, we determine the optimal summary statistic between the ones described in \S \ref{sec:HOS}, and in \S \ref{sec:SurveyDep}, show the results for different survey datasets (both current and upcoming).
 In \S \ref{sec:IsolatingInfo}, we isolate the signatures of inflation as seen in the lensing field, and identify the physical processes involved in generating such signatures.
 In all results below, the Fisher information is estimated as

-where $\frac{d\widetilde{X}_m}{d\theta_i}$ is the mean derivative of point $m$ in data-vector $X$ with respect to parameter $\theta_i$, where the mean is computed using 300 to 400 independent survey realizations depending on the survey. $\mathcal{C}^{-1}$ is the inverse of the numerically estimated covariance matrix and is computed while accounting for the Hartlap factor \citep{Hartlap2007},
+where $\frac{d\widetilde{X}_m}{d\theta_i}$ is the mean derivative of point $m$ in data-vector $X$ with respect to parameter $\theta_i$, where the mean is computed using 300 to 400 independent survey realizations depending on the survey. $\mathcal{C}^{-1}$ is the inverse of the numerically estimated covariance matrix and is computed while accounting for the Kaufman-Hartlap factor \citep{Kaufman1967, Hartlap2007},

 We verify in Section \ref{appx:NumericalConvergence} that the covariance is well-converged for all summary statistics.
-The Hartlap factor is $\gtrsim 0.95$ for the 2nd and 3rd moments, the fiducial data-vector used in this work, and is $\gtrsim 0.55$ for the full 3-point function.
+The Kaufman-Hartlap factor is $\gtrsim 0.95$ for the 2nd and 3rd moments, the fiducial data-vector used in this work, and is $\gtrsim 0.55$ for the full 3-point function.
 Note that for the analysis using the 3-point function, we generate additional ``pseudo-independent'' realizations.
 These additional realizations are made by randomly rotating the original convergence maps, and adding a completely independent noise realization to them.
 For every independent realization, we make roughly two pseudo-independent ones and have a total of $16,000$ realizations.
 This increase in the number of realizations is required given the large length of the 3-point data-vector (when using no scale cuts).
 The set of $16,000$ realizations is used to compute the covariance of all data-vectors \textit{only} in the analysis comparing the configuration/shape information (Figure \ref{fig:ConfigDep}).
 We emphasize that all other results in this work \textit{do not} use any pseudo-independent realizations and only work with fully independent ones.

 In all presentations of the Fisher information, we show both the raw estimate as well as one degraded by 40\%.
-The latter is used as a potentially pessimistic estimate of the Fisher information, and the specific choice of 40\% is because this degradation would correspond to a survey with half the expected survey volume.
+The latter is used as a potentially pessimistic estimate of the Fisher information, and the specific choice of 40\% is because this degradation would correspond to a survey with half the expected survey volume (and thus, half the expected galaxy count, or $\approx40\%$ larger measurement uncertainties).
 As a result, all Fisher constraints below are shown as bands, with the lower (upper) limit corresponding to the raw (pessimistic) estimate.